 Identity Vault Information to Select or Deselect

 General Information to select or deselect

 Deselected Include passwords

+NOTE: If this option is selected, the password is shown in base64 characters instead of clear text.

 Selected Page break after this section

 IMPORTANT: Credential provisioning for the XML source might contain passwords that are displayed in clear text.
 If this option is selected, passwords are displayed in clear text and the documentation includes all passwords in the project.